ProfessionalsKannon K. Shanmugam

-- Successfully representing antitrust defendants in the Supreme Court in a case concerning the enforcement of a contractual provision delegating questions of arbitrability to an arbitrator.
-(Henry Schein v.
+- Successfully representing antitrust defendants in a Supreme Court case concerning the enforcement of a contractual provision delegating questions of arbitrability to an arbitrator (Henry Schein v.
 Archer & White).

-- Successfully representing Digital Realty in the Supreme Court in a case requiring whistleblowers to report to the Securities and Exchange Commission before bringing suit for retaliation under the Dodd-Frank Act (Digital Realty v.
+- Successfully representing Digital Realty in a Supreme Court case requiring whistleblowers to report to the Securities and Exchange Commission before bringing suit for retaliation under the Dodd-Frank Act (Digital Realty v.
 Somers).

 - Successfully representing Jesse Litvak, a Jefferies bond trader, in two high-profile appeals in the Second Circuit reversing his convictions for securities fraud, for which Kannon was named “Litigator of the Week” by The American Lawyer (United States v.
 Litvak).